deytenit/5a0a-bot/README.md

 ### Codeforces task finder

-- **Find** random codeforces task with specific difficulty and tags (default difficulty: 1700 - 2200; no default tags)
+- **Find** random codeforces task with specific difficulty and tags (default difficulty: 1600 - 2200; no default tags)
-- **Generating** mashup with any posible amount of tasks with specific difficulty (default difficulty: 1700 - 2200; default amount of tasks: 4)
+- **Generating** mashup with any posible amount of tasks with specific difficulty and tags (default difficulty: 1600 - 2200; default amount of tasks: 4; no default tags)

 ### Karma